enrique95ae/CS481/README.md

 ## Summary

-In this repo you will find various HW assignments for this mobile programming class.
+In this repo you will find many HW assignments for this mobile programming class.
 All the assignments are done using Xamarin.Forms.

 #### HW1: Create a basic app displaying a label with some personal information.
 #### HW2: Create a basic calculator.
 Operations are functional.